Most frequent questions and answers

 Coaching is NOT psychotherapy and should not be used as a substitute for psychotherapy.
 The Peace Catcher does not provide any type of psychological assessments, diagnosis or medical advice.
 Broadly speaking, psychotherapists are trained to help people with mental illnesses.
 They may focus on past traumas to change self-destructive habits, improve relationships and work through painful feelings to resolve past issues.
 A life coach does not diagnose a client.
 Instead, a coach is focused on present or future actions and results to achieve a desirable outcome.
 This involves clarifying goals, identifying obstacles and addressing problematic behaviors.
 While there are overlaps in both disciplines, coaching and psychotherapy are distinct modalities.
 Having said that, coaching can be a beneficial addition to clients who are already undergoing psychotherapy and seeking progress in terms of personal or professional goals.

-A 20 mins introduction session is offered to all first-time clients who would like to meet the coach before committing to the coaching process.
-During the conversation, our coach will share what a typical session entails and how coaching may apply to your situation.
+A 20 mins introduction session is offered to all first-time clients who would like to meet me before committing to the coaching process.
+During the conversation, I will share what a typical session entails and how coaching may apply to your situation.
 This is an opportunity for coach and client to decide if there is any rapport.
 It is important for both parties to determine whether there is a good fit before proceeding with coaching proper.

 Not at all!
 The Peace Catcher provides coaching to people from all walks of life.
-While our unique offering focuses on therapeutic art coaching, it is not a prerequisite to have art experience to benefit from it.
-We also provide life coaching without art therapy to clients as a standard option.
+Although my approach focuses on therapeutic art coaching, it is not a prerequisite to have art experience to benefit from it.
+I also provide life coaching without art therapy to clients as a standard option.
 These sessions can be equally beneficial and transformative.

-Our sessions are conducted between 7pm to 10pm Singapore time from Mondays to Fridays, and 9am-9pm Singapore time on Saturdays and Sundays.
-If this does not suit your schedule, please contact us to see if an alternative timing can be arranged.
+My sessions are conducted between 9am-6pm Singapore time.
+If this does not suit your schedule, please contact me to see if an alternative timing can be arranged.